gtelang/PackageHandoff/README.md

 # Packagehandoff

 This repository contains programs written in Haskell and C++ to solve Package handoff problems: think of a taxi-service co-ordinating its fleet of cabs to transport passengers calling in from different points of the map to their destinations.
-Or consider [Amazon drones](https://www.youtube.com/watch?v=gFj5SCdSYQg) with limited battery capcacity and varying maximum speeds working together to deliver multiple packages from warehouses to customers.
+Or consider [Amazon drones](https://www.youtube.com/watch?v=gFj5SCdSYQg) with limited battery capcacity and varying maximum speeds working together to deliver packages to customers from warehouses.

 More detailed introductory notes on this class of problems can be found in **PackageHandoff.html**.